mariadancianu/mariadancianu.github.io/_featured_categories/portfolio.md

 # Portfolio
 Welcome to my Portfolio!
-This page is Work in Progress...

-In the meantime, feel free to check out my GitHub repositories.
+This page is a work in progress.
+If you don’t see much just yet, check back soon—there’s more exciting content on the way!